ibm-cloud-docs/containers/cs_cluster_scaling.md

 <br />

-## Upgrading the cluster autoscaler add-on
+## Updating the cluster autoscaler add-on
 {: #ca_addon_up}

 This topic applies only to the cluster autoscaler add-on.